 And my stepfather, because my father died, is named Luis Manuel.

 Caption 32, Peluquería La Percha - Félix

-It's also very common to use augmentative or diminutive suffixes as pejorative ones, due to the fact that the excess or lack or something is usually perceived as a negative thing.
-For example, the Spanish augmentative suffix -ón - ona is commonly used to form pejorative words such as gordinflón (fatty), panzón (potbellied), comelón (glutton), llorón (cry baby), and mandón:
+It's also very common to use augmentative or diminutive suffixes as pejorative ones, due to the fact that the excess or lack of something is usually perceived as a negative thing.
+For example, the Spanish augmentative suffix -ón/-ona is commonly used to form pejorative words such as gordinflón (fatty), panzón (potbellied), comelón (glutton), llorón (cry baby), and mandón:

 Caption 43, X6 - 1 - La banda - Part 1

-On the other hand, some diminutive suffixes can be used as pejoratives.
-For example the suffix -illo, -illa is used in words such as trabajillo (insignificant job) or lucecilla (dim light).
-If you want to learn more about these suffixes we recommend you to watch Raquel's video on the topic: Raquel- diminutivos y aumentativos.
+Some diminutive suffixes can be used pejoratively as well.
+For example the suffix -illo/-illa is used in words such as trabajillo (insignificant job) or lucecilla (dim light).
+If you want to learn more about these suffixes, we recommend you watch Raquel's video on the topic: Raquel - Diminutivos y aumentativos.